-If you do not give personal information to the Australian Football Bodies, it may affect the ability of the Australian Football Bodies to provide you with products and/or services.
+If you do not give personal information to us, it may affect our ability to provide you with products and/or services.

 During the course of business, the Australian Football Bodies may also collect personal information that is given to them by a third party (for example, a corporate partner of an Australian Football Body or information that is on a publicly maintained record).
 This information forms part of the personal information described in this policy.
 The Australian Football Bodies will not intentionally solicit personal information that is unintentionally disclosed.

 6 Storage of Personal Information